Telmo/thong/README.md

 Thong is a tongue in cheek reference to [coveralls](https://coveralls.io/).
 The purpose of thong is to provide similar capabilities to what [coveralls](https://coveralls.io/) provides for GitHub but being self hosted.

+## Disclaimer

+This is only the client side.
+It will currently report on the coverage for your code and if the .thong.yaml is present it will submit the report.

+However until I don't finish the server side its just a nice "Coverage Report".

+## TODO
+ - Document the Code
+ - Write RSpec .. aweful of me not to write those first :(

 ## Installation